hypet/erlPlayer/README.md

 * Install Erlang.
 You may get it here: http://www.erlang.org/download.html
 * Get MPlayer here: http://www.mplayerhq.hu/design7/dload.html
 * Git clone this project.
+* Give ./rebar executable permissions (in case if you have *nix like OS).
-* Edit sys.config: change the path to your music folder and the path to mplayer binary (if it is on your PATH then leave only binary name, e.g. <pre>{mplayer_path, "mplayer.exe"}</pre>).
+* Edit sys.config: change the path to your music folder and the path to mplayer binary (if it is on your PATH then leave only binary name, e.g. <pre>{mplayer_path, "mplayer.exe"}</pre>
 * Run:
 <pre>
 make all